npavlovska/unofficial-YNAB-guide/pages/mydoc/mydoc_getting_started.md

 4. [Record monthly income with inflow transactions](mydoc_adding_transactions).
 5. [Budget monthly expenses](mydoc_budgeting_expenses).

-After you finish these planning steps, start recording your day-to-day payments as they occur.
+After you finish with the planning steps, start recording your day-to-day payments as they occur.

 {% include links.html %}